dbolya/yolact/README.md

 # Trains using the base config with a batch size of 8 (the default).
 python train.py --config=yolact_base_config

-# Trains yolact_base_config with a batch_size of 5 (suprise).
-For the 550px models, 1 batch takes up around 1.8 gigs of VRAM, so specify accordingly.
+# Trains yolact_base_config with a batch_size of 5.
+For the 550px models, 1 batch takes up around 1.5 gigs of VRAM, so specify accordingly.
 python train.py --config=yolact_base_config --batch_size=5

 # Resume training yolact_base with a specific weight file and start from the iteration specified in the weight file's name.